hmarui66/errwrapped/README.md

 ### Wrapper library

-Use the `-wrapper` flag to specify a wrapper library.
+Use the `-wrapper` flag to specify a wrapper library or function.

 ```
 errwrapped -wrapper xerrors ./...